Note

 View impacted resources

 In the Azure portal, the Impacted Resources tab under Service Health > Service Issues displays resources that are or might be impacted by an outage.
-Service Health provides the below information to users whose resources are impacted by an outage:
+Service Health provides this information to users when an outage impacts their resources:

 The following is an example of outage Impacted Resources from the subscription and tenant scope.